Home > growing blueberries in florida

 The best time to plant blueberries in Florida is from mid-December to mid-February.
 These months provide a beneficial climate.
 The plants can establish their roots without being stressed by the heat.

-Best blueberries to Grow in Florida
+Best Blueberry to Grow in Florida

 Factors to Consider When Selecting Blueberry Varieties

-Chill Hours: For most of Florida, especially the peninsula, you should choose varieties with low chill hour requirements.
+For most of Florida, especially the peninsula, you should choose varieties with low chill hour requirements.
 This ensures berry set and prevents delayed or erratic flowering.

-Fruit Production Seasons: Look for varieties with extended fruiting seasons.
+Look for varieties with extended fruiting seasons.
 You can enjoy blueberries for a more extended period.
+Some varieties may show more resistance to common Florida pests.
+For example, mites and stem blight.

 Best Blueberries to Grow in Florida